Create Channel Connections Between Slack and Microsoft Teams

 If a team or workspace isn’t listed, admins have the option to add a new one by clicking on Sign in with Slack to add a Slack workspace, or Sign in with Microsoft to add a Microsoft tenant.

-Setting up teams and workspaces in this way is only required for the Link internal solution.
+Setting up teams and workspaces in this way is only required for the Connect internal solution.
 All external connections are currently made by inviting users to the selected channel.

 For example, if your organization is using Slack, you can invite Microsoft Teams users from an external organization to connect with your company in a shared channel.
 This doesn’t require you to add their Microsoft tenant to the Workspaces section.

-We hope this blog has provided you with a deeper understanding of how the internal and external linking features work.
-Ready to try it out?
-Get started here (free for 14 days) or sign up for a demo call with one of our team members to learn more.
+We hope this blog has provided you with a deeper understanding of how the internal and external connecting features work.